 Science Demonstrations: If requested, our staff may perform a 15 minute live science demonstration.
 Demonstration topics include liquid nitrogen, polymers, sound and other science topics.
 Animal demonstrations include a chance to meet the museum's Ball Python, Red-Eared Slider Turtle, or Madagascar Hissing Cockroaches.
 Education staff will try to honor advance requests for specific demonstrations.
 Free with admission.

-Traveling Science Demonstrations: The MOST offers a traveling science program for pre-K through 8th grade.
-We also service summer camps, daycare centers, retirement homes, and festivals.
-This 45 minute live show includes your choice of programming tailored to fit your audience.
-Half hour shows are available for Pre-K. Talk with Kate to book our traveling program and she will work with you to craft a show that fits your needs.
-See rates online.
-Book with Kate at firstname.lastname@example.org (315)425-9068 x2148.
+Science on the Go: The MOST offers a traveling science program for pre-K through eighth-grade students.
+We also will visit summer camps, daycare centers, retirement homes, and festivals.
+This 45-minute live show includes your choice of programming tailored to fit your audience.
+Half-hour shows are available for Pre-K. We can work with you to build a show that fits your needs.
+To book, call (315) 425-9068 ext.
+2142.

-Traveling and In-House Science Workshops: For groups of twenty-five or less, the MOST offers inquiry based hands-on workshops.
-Our workshops investigate astronomy, nano-science, and other interesting topics.
-Our education staff can often customize programs and sometimes accommodate larger groups if given enough advanced notice.
-Please contact Kate with any questions at email@example.com (315 )425-9068 x2148
+Hands-on workshops: For groups of 25 people or less, the MOST offers inquiry based, hands-on workshops, both in the museum and at your location.
+Our workshops investigate astronomy, nanoscience, and other interesting topics.
+Our education staff can customize programs and accommodate larger groups if given enough advance notice.
+Please contact us with any questions at (315) 425-9068 x2142.

 Camp-ins: For the truly adventurous, the MOST offers overnights at the museum.
 We provide a program that includes demonstrations, inquiry based activities, planetarium shows, an evening snack, breakfast and exhibit hall time.
 An IMAX movie may also be scheduled.
 Each overnight is designed with the teacher to provide a program that is educational and fun.
-For more information and pricing contact Emily firstname.lastname@example.org or (315) 425-9068 x2142.
+For more information and pricing, contact (315) 425-9068 x2142.

 Teachers Guides: These guides, available on our website, accompany the IMAX films.
 They provide additional information about the scientific principles involved and suggest related activities you might like to do with your students.
 For smaller groups, the educational staff may be able to provide some of these activities as a workshop during your visit at the MOST.

 Workshops for Educators and Parents: The MOST schedules workshops for educators and/or parents.
 Adults participate in the hands-on-activities we provide.
 These workshops are intended to give educators and parents ideas to use at school or at home.
 They are an excellent way for educators to preview our programs before bringing a group to the museum.
 These workshops can be customized and ordered for your school or parent's group.
 Our current program offerings include astronomy and nanotechnology.
-Contact Nancy or Betty for more information email@example.com 315-425-9068 x2147 or firstname.lastname@example.org 315-425-9068 x2143.
+Contact the education department for more information at (315) 425-9068 x2147 or x2143.